 Curricular Practical Training is specific work authorization to give F-1 international students permission to work off campus in paid or unpaid positions when the work meets an academic requirement.
 Sign up for a CPT Seminar or continue reading to learn more about CPT.

-CPT is usually used to support a Co-Op or departmental internship opportunity.
-It may also be used for doctoral students requiring field experience for their dissertation.
+CPT is usually used to support a Co-Op, credit-bearing internship, or course requirement.
+It may also be used for graduate¬†students requiring field experience for their thesis or dissertation.

 To be eligible for CPT, F-1 students must:

 - Have completed one academic year of full-time study prior to CPT authorization.
 If a graduate program requires immediate work authorization, consult an international adviser.

 - Receive a training or job offer related to your major area of study.

 - Establish a curricular requirement for work authorization.

 - Maintain full-time enrollment or receive authorized reduce course load for the semester of CPT.